waseem-medhat/blog/content/posts/podcast-building-better-cli-tools.md

 ## Building CLI Tools

-This is not only the episode's title but also where a lot of goodies have come out from both Lane and Prime.
+This is not only the topic of episode's title but also where a lot of goodies have come out from both Lane and Prime.
 Also, this is gonna be the bulk of the article, so I'll split it into subsections.

 ### CLIs as Portfolio Projects